Last updated on March 18th, 2025 at 01:59 pm

 Sustainability – Hard maple is grown and sourced in North America, so purchasing this wood supports local industry and decreases transport emissions.
 FSC-certified maple cutting boards may be easier to find than other types of wood.

 J.K.
 Adams is based in Vermont and uses sustainably-sourced North American hardwoods in their wood cutting boards, as well as other wood kitchen products and other kitchen supplies.
 Unfortunately, their products do not hold FSC certification but the company operates a safe, zero waste, FSC-certified facility and actively supports their local community.I own the J.K.
-Adams Maple Reversible Carving Board, which is the America’s Test Kitchen pick for the best carving board.
+Adams Maple Reversible Carving Board, which is the America’s Test Kitchen pick for best carving board.
 This heavy duty board is great for year-round use but especially when carving the turkey at Thanksgiving.
 One side of the board has a flat surface for cutting and chopping, while the opposite side has an indentation that holds a turkey or other large items, such as a watermelon.
 The entire board is surrounded by a trench, which is great for catching juices and preventing them from spreading all over your countertop.
 The board is finished with mineral oil and beeswax.

 Where to buy: JK Adams / Sur la Table